-Black business owners looking for training and certifications, access to funding, and assistance with key business operations like HR and sales can unlock access to programs and opportunities geared to help them succeed.
-Fit Small Business has created a list of resources for Black-owned businesses in the following areas:
+Black business owners looking for training and certifications, access to funding, and assistance with key business operations like HR and sales can unlock access to programs and opportunities to help them succeed.
+We’ve created a list of resources for Black-owned businesses in the following areas:

-- Organizations and associations: Become a member of organizations and associations that support the growth and prosperity of Black-owned businesses.
+- Organizations and associations: Join organizations and associations that support the growth and prosperity of Black-owned businesses.

 - Sales, marketing, and promotions: Take advantage of directories and websites created to promote the products and services of Black-owned businesses.